rechmbrs/FtPattern/README.md

 Please see the included [documentation](http://htmlpreview.github.com/?https://github.com/rechmbrs/FtPattern/blob/master/doc/index.html) for a tutorial on how to use the plugins and actions.

+## How to build

+The plugins are known to compile on macOS (using Xcode 9.x) and Windows (using Visual Studio Community Edition 2017).
+Either way, you will need

+ 1. The [Adobe Photoshop® SDK](https://www.adobe.com/devnet/photoshop/sdk/eula.html) for your OS.
+ 2. [FFTW](http://www.fftw.org) 3.3.x.
+For convenience macOS and Windows FFTW pre-built libraries are included in this repository (see the Ft_lib directory).

+### Windows

+Extract the Adobe Photoshop® SDK to the root of your C drive.
+Clone this repository wherever you like and then open each one of the Visual Studio project files and build each plugin.

+### macOS

+For macOS, extract the Adobe Photoshop® SDK wherever you like, navigate to ```pluginsdk/samplecode/filter``` and clone this repository there.
+Open each XCode project file and build the plugins one by one.

 ## License

 Please see the [LICENSE](LICENSE) text file included in this repository for copyright and license information.